andychanyien/imda-corpus-classification/README.md

 **System Specifications**

-The notebooks are done in a virtual environment with the following configurations.
+The results in these notebooks were achieved in an Anaconda virtual environment with the following configurations.

 It is highly recommended that users create a virtual environment for this repo, especially if users intend to use GPU for tensorflow.